aliammar182/ai_voicebot_framwork/README.md

 A voice-enabled chatbot that uses speech recognition, LLM for responses, and text-to-speech for natural conversation.

+This project also leverages OpenAI and audio chunking for near real-time transcription, enabling faster and more responsive voice interactions.
+If your system can handle fast responses from the deepseek model, you can apply similar chunking logic in `main.py` for even smoother real-time experiences.

 ## Features

 - Real-time voice input using sounddevice